Bylaws of the Tampa Bay Local Chapter

 Section 1.
 Officers and Terms.

 The officers of the Local Chapter will be Co-chairs, Secretary, Treasurer and Organizers.
-Elections will be held in November and May for six month terms or until their successors are elected.
+Elections will be held in November for a year-long term or until their successors are elected.
 The officers may not all be of the same gender.

 Section 2.
 Vacancies.